 How Time-Based Competition is Reshaping Global Markets by George Stalk

-Time does not provide us the luxury of freedom.
-It is a commitment to use it well and stay in the top.
+Time does not provide us with the luxury of freedom.
+It is a commitment to use it well and stay at the top.
 Author George discusses how time can be utilized as a main component of competitiveness to excel in the run of productivity and progression.

 The Art of Stress-Free Productivity by David Allen

 David Allen promises to make things easy peasy for you.
 If you’re up for having a relaxed yet productive life give this book a read.
 To keep you calm and work in stressful situations and teach you the tricks of working in a less chaotic way is the motto of this book, truth be told.

 The Secret of Achieving More with Less by Richard Koch